A polynomial time approximation scheme for computing the supremum of Gaussian processes: Introduction

 \section{Introduction}

-The study of supremum of Gaussian processes is a major area of study in probability and functional analysis as epitomized by the celebrated {\it majorizing measures} theorem of Fernique and Talagrand (see \cite{LedouxT}, \cite{Talagrand05} and references therein).
-There is by now a rich body of work on obtaining tight estimates and characterizations of the supremum of Gaussian processes with several applications in analysis \cite{Talagrand05}, convex geometry \cite{Pisier99} and more.
-Recently, in a striking result, Ding, Lee and Peres \cite{DingLP11} used the theory to resolve the Winkler-Zuckerman {\it blanket time} conjectures \cite{WinklerZ96}, indicating the usefulness of Gaussian processes even for the study of combinatorial problems over discrete domains.
+The study of supremum of Gaussian processes is a major area of study in probability and functional analysis as epitomized by the celebrated \textit{majorizing measures} theorem of Fernique and Talagrand; see \citet{LedouxT}, \citet{Talagrand05} and references therein.
+There is by now a rich body of work on obtaining tight estimates and characterizations of the supremum of Gaussian processes with several applications in analysis \citet{Talagrand05}, convex geometry \citet{Pisier99} and more.
+Recently, in a striking result, \citet{DingLP11} used the theory to resolve the \textit{blanket time} conjectures of \citet{WinklerZ96}.

-Ding, Lee and Peres \cite{DingLP11} used the powerful {\it Dynkin isomorphism theory} and majorizing measures theory to establish a structural connection between the cover time (and blanket time) of a graph $G$ and the supremum of a Gaussian process associated with the Gaussian Free Field on $G$.
-They then use this connection to resolve the Winkler-Zuckerman blanket time conjectures and to obtain the first deterministic polynomial time constant factor approximation algorithm for computing the cover time of graphs.
-This latter result resolves an old open question of Aldous and Fill (1994).
+\citet{DingLP11} used the powerful \textit{Dynkin isomorphism theory} and majorizing measures theory to establish a structural connection between the cover time (and blanket time) of a graph $G$ and the supremum of a Gaussian process associated with the Gaussian Free Field on $G$.
+They then use this connection to resolve the Winkler--Zuckerman blanket time conjectures and to obtain the first deterministic polynomial time constant factor approximation algorithm for computing the cover time of graphs.
+This latter result resolves an old open question of \citet{AldousF}.